-The Strategic College Improvement Fund (SCIF) will provide grants to colleges that need to improve the quality of their provision of education and training.
+The pilot of the Strategic College Improvement Fund provides grants to colleges that need to improve the quality of their provision of education and training.

-The SCIF is part of a broader strategy to ensure that England’s further education colleges help learners develop the high quality knowledge and skills that drive individual success, social mobility, and economic prosperity.
-The SCIF is complemented by the new National Leaders of Further Education programme, which will draw on the expertise and know-how of England’s best further education professionals to help colleges better meet learners’ needs.
+The SCIF pilot is part of a broader strategy to ensure that England’s further education colleges help learners develop the high quality knowledge and skills that drive individual success, social mobility, and economic prosperity.
+The SCIF pilot is complemented by the new National Leaders of Further Education programme, which draws on the expertise and know-how of England’s best further education professionals to help colleges meet learners’ needs.

 About the SCIF pilot

-This guidance provides information about how the SCIF will operate in its pilot stage (November 2017 to July 2018).
-The pilot will support quality improvement at a small number of colleges that are able to quickly develop and implement a programme of work.
-We expect that between 10 and 15 colleges will be awarded grants during the pilot.
-Lessons from the pilot phase will inform the main roll-out phase of the SCIF, details of which will be available in the first half of 2018.
+The pilot supports quality improvement at a small number of colleges that are able to quickly develop and implement a programme of work.
+Lessons from the pilot phase will inform the main roll-out phase of the SCIF.

-Only further education colleges and sixth-form colleges are eligible for the SCIF.
+Only further education colleges and sixth-form colleges are eligible for the SCIF pilot.
 The following institutions are not eligible:

 - local authorities